 11 Nourish Festival reserves the right to withdraw their offer of space from any trader owing monies to the event on any account.
 The organiser also reserves the right to reject applications from traders who have contravened the Terms and Conditions at previous events.

-12 If, because of war, fire, strike, adverse weather conditions or other cause beyond the control of the organisers, the event is cancelled, the organisers shall have no liability to exhibitors for the refund of stand fees or loss of income resulting from such cancellation.
+12 If, because of war, fire, strike, pandemic, adverse weather conditions or other cause beyond the control of the organisers, the event is cancelled, the organisers shall have no liability to exhibitors for the refund of stand fees or loss of income resulting from such cancellation.

 13 All traders should give full co-operation to the appointed publicity contractor and official photographer in attempting to achieve coverage and promotion for the event.

 14 Please ensure displays are adequately stocked with saleable goods made by the producer for the duration of the event.

 15 Whilst the organiser takes every effort to ensure that producers’ details are correct in the promotional material for Nourish Festival, the organiser cannot accept responsibility for any errors printed therein and the organisers shall have no liability to exhibitors for any claims resulting from such errors.

 16 In consideration of Nourish Festival assisting traders in promoting their work, traders must agree to grant the event a non exclusive copyright licence for the calendar year 2023/24 for any promotional images supplied to Nourish Festival and/or its appointed publicity contractor, for the purposes of promoting and publicising their products during 2023/24.
 In granting this licence exhibitors should be aware that the promotions may include the use of these materials on the Internet (World Wide Web) and that any images supplied may be scanned and held digitally for this purpose.
 The copyright is and will continue to be beneficially and solely owned by the trader, who must ensure that it does not and will not infringe on any other copyright and that no information contained in the materials is or shall be inaccurate, misleading or injurious.